brandur/org/fragments/starbucks-growth.md

 The NYT reports today on the continued prosperity of Starbucks which continues to outpace the market with a year over year 50%+ stock growth.
-They attribute this Starbucks' introduction of [reserve coffees][starbucks-reserve], served at select flagship stores around the world, which allow Starbucks to keep pace with the increasingly sophisticated palette of the coffee aficionado.
+They attribute this to Starbucks' introduction of [reserve coffees][starbucks-reserve], served at select flagship stores around the world, which allow Starbucks to keep pace with the increasingly sophisticated palette of the coffee aficionado.

 I suspect that Starbucks' popularity is the same today as it's always been: